gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm impressed you could hack this all t'gether so quick," the Ecologist said.

 Wales grunted.
-"Set this up years ago—this and half a dozen other ways out.
+"Set this up years ago—this and a few other ways out.
-Gayathri probably knows about half of them.
+I'm sure Gayathri knows about some of them.
-Let's see if she knows about this one."
+Let's see if she's conned this one."

 The seconds ticked by.
 Three, two, one: